ElishaKav0346/Group1-AWS-GroupProject/README.md

 ## Summary

 This project helped us learn how to:
-- We designed a secure cloud architecture.
+- Design a secure cloud architecture.
-- We used both the AWS Console and Infrastructure-as-Code tools.
+- Use both the AWS Console and Infrastructure-as-Code tools.
-- Used best practices for public and private subnet usage.
+- Use best practices for public and private subnet usage.
-- Applied real-world security configurations in AWS.
+- Apply real-world security configurations in AWS.

 We’re Group 1, and this is our AWS cloud infrastructure project, everything is organized by task inside this repository.